Northwest Utah Estate Appraisals

 Estate settlements are something that most people know little about until they actually go through the experience.
 When an estate has a transfer of ownership due to death or inheritance, it is very common for a real estate appraisal to be needed for tax purposes, division or Real Estate assets amongst the heirs, or to determine a sales price of the decedents Real Estate.
 Oftentimes during the estate settlement process, either an attorney or accountant will order an appraisal or have a family member or executor select an appraiser for the job.
 Other terms used for these types of appraisals are:

 - retrospective appraisal

 - probate appraisal

 At Aspen Appraisal Group (AAG), it’s been our experience that estate appraisals and property valuation services are commonly ordered between two to six months after the death of a loved one or inheritance of a property.
 Occasionally, an appraisal is ordered almost immediately, and other times it may take as long as a year or more, depending on the circumstances.
-It is vital to select someone with a vast knowledge of Utah real estate to perform the appraisal.
+It is vital to select someone with a vast knowledge of Utah real estate to perform the estate appraisal in northwest Utah.

-Every estate situation is different and the type of property valuation services required depend on the particular needs of the estate.
+Every estate appraisal is different, and the type of property valuation services required depends on the particular needs of the estate.
 With the help of an attorney or accountant, we at Aspen Appraisal Group can help determine the type of value needed for an estate.
 Our team of certified appraisers at AAG understands the complexities involved in assessing the value of a property under the difficult circumstances surrounding settling an estate and we strive to provide the best possible experience.
-We also have a comprehensive understanding the Utah real estate market.
+We also have a comprehensive understanding of the Utah real estate market.

-Call today with any questions you might have or schedule an appointment.
+Call today with any questions you might have or schedule an appointment for an estate settlement.
 You can also receive a free quote by clicking here.
 If you aren’t sold yet, see what others are saying about Aspen Appraisal Group by clicking here.